 Break the Ice & Ramp Up Networking

-We’ve already talked about a few apps that aim to increase and incentivise networking between attendees, speakers, and exhibitors, but there are plenty of other ideas that will really help engage attendees and get them mingling.
+We’ve already talked about a few apps that aim to increase and incentivize networking between attendees, speakers, and exhibitors, but there are plenty of other ideas that will really help engage attendees and get them mingling.
 You can create your own social media feed using Hootsuite, post it up on a large monitor, and select the most fun and creative posts to award with event swag.
 Trivia stations can utilize rental iPads or touchscreens to test individual attendees or teams on topics related to the event and your industry.
 Randomizing questions will keep people coming back, and you can change up prizes as the event goes on.

 Group activities like small discussion sessions or a theater themed charging station will engage further, and encouraging icebreakers during dinner and cocktail hours will get everyone involved.
 Incorporating things like 5-min exercises as opposed to coffee breaks will keep energy up without the caffeine crash, and providing extra-curricular suggestions will keep people mingling even after the daytime event activities.